LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 ## Picking a time

 A good starting time is between 90-120 minutes.
-Try not to do this durning lunch if possible.
+Try not to do this during lunch if possible.
 Also, Don't overrun by missing lunch or staying late.

 ``` The primary goal is to have fun and have people want to Mob again tomorrow.```